rodrigomoreira07/node_react/README.md

 - **Mogan:** middleware for Node.js.
 It simplifies the process of logging requests to your application.
 - **Body Parser:** middleware to parse JSON
 - **Dotenv:** module that loads environment variables from a .env file into process.env
+- **Cookie Parser:** The cookie parser parses cookies and puts the cookie information on req object in the middleware.
+It will also decrypt signed cookies provided you know the secret
+- **uuid:** Simple, fast generation of RFC4122 UUIDS.
+- **Crypto:** The _crypto_ module provides cryptographic functionality that includes a set of wrappers for OpenSSL's hash, HMAC, cipher, decipher, sign, and verify functions.